mkrogh/SpacedMentions/README.md

 Spaced mentions
 ===============

-Spaced mentions is a simple [vanilla forums](http://vanillaforums.org/) plugin.
+Spaced mentions is a simple [vanilla forums 2.1](http://vanillaforums.org/) plugin.
 It allows you to mention people with spaces in their name.
 `@Markus+Krogh` will be converted into `@Markus Krogh` when shown.